Papago Park

 Papago Park (/ˈpæpəɡoʊ/) is a municipal park of the cities of Phoenix and Tempe, Arizona, United States.
 It has been designated as a Phoenix Point of Pride.

 It includes Hunt's Tomb, which is listed on the National Register of Historic Places.

 Description

 Papago Park is a hilly desert park covering 1200 acres in its Phoenix extent and 296 acres in its Tempe extent.
 Tempe refers to its section of the park specifically as Tempe Papago Park.

 Papago Park is notable for its many distinctive geological formations and its wide variety of typical desert plants, including the giant saguaro cactus.
-The park also features the Desert Botanical Garden, a large zoo (the Phoenix Zoo), picnic areas, several small lakes, hiking trails, bicycle paths, a fire museum, as well as Hunt's Tomb, the pyramidal tomb of Arizona's first governor, George W. P. Hunt.
+The park also features the Desert Botanical Garden, the Phoenix Zoo, the Arizona Heritage Center, picnic areas, several small lakes, hiking trails, bicycle paths, a fire museum, as well as Hunt's Tomb, the pyramidal tomb of Arizona's first governor, George W. P. Hunt.
 Tempe Papago Park includes baseball and softball fields, picnic ramadas, a small lake and other features.
 Rolling Hills Golf Course is within the park between its Phoenix and Tempe extremities.

 The park includes the home baseball and softball stadium for North Pointe Preparatory.